 Section 32 of the Charter states that it applies to “the Parliament of Canada in respect of all matters within the authority of Parliament…” and “to the legislature and government of each province in respect of all the matters within the authority of the legislature of each province.”
 This means that it does not apply to problems you may have with your boss or with your neighbour but rather it applies to problems that you encounter with laws (or the lack of a law) in your province or across the country.

-It can also apply to government actors – those people who are controlled by the government and who undertake functions of the government such as police.
+It can also apply to government actors – those people who are controlled by the government and who undertake functions of the government.

 Being able to claim a Charter right will also depend on which right is being cited.
 Some of the rights apply only to individuals while others can be used by corporations.
 Some are also limited to citizens, such as mobility rights, while others apply to everyone regardless of citizenship.